 To automatically address most timing closure challenges during implementation,

-you can use an Intelligent Design Run (IDR).
-An IDR is a special type of implementation
+you can use intelligent design runs.
+Intelligent design runs are a special type of

 required to close timing and by saving hours of user analysis.